 How they kept grandma safe

-The Madisons purchased a Panic Pendant for Sophia so she could continue many of her activities and normal routines without worry.
+The Madisons purchased an Emergency Pendant for Sophia so she could continue many of her activities and normal routines without worry.
 If something happens, she could press the button for emergency aid.
 They also upgraded their home with smart appliances that automated many tasks around the house.
 Another great decision was installing security cameras to see Sophia while they used an app to communicate when they weren't home to know she's safe.

 Sophia tended to wander out on her own at times, mainly because she enjoyed fresh air and walking.
 She usually stayed close to home, so it wasn't a problem.
 Then, the night came when she left around midnight, and it took hours to locate her.
 The Madisons called the police, who sent out patrol cars to help search.
 Eventually, Sophia was returned safely home.
 Her disease progressed, however, and the Madisons needed new solutions.